Batavia Enterprises, Inc.: Passing on the passion

 Another key to BEI’s success is their reputation for exceptional customer service, as well as the tight-knit, charitable connection the enterprise has with local communities.

 “We look at ourselves as good corporate citizens,” Austin said.
 “At the end of the day we’re all in this together.
 This is our town.
 I live here, I work here.
 I’m ferociously loyal to here.
 So we do what we can to help out those groups and those organizations that we think make an impact.”

 Philanthropically, Batavia Enterprises raised nearly $300,000 in 2016 for local organizations and charities.
 The business has also donated spaces for groups such as Batavia Access, Fox Valley Hands of Hope, Anderson Animal Shelter and Batavia MainStreet.

 Austin is especially proud of his father’s involvement in the founding of downtown advocate Batavia MainStreet, an organization Austin helped get stabilized funding and for which he has served as a two-term president.
 And Austin also takes pride in being one of the founders of Water Street Studios.

-“Water Street is an amazing addition to the community and has helped define what Batavia is,” he says.
+“Water Street is an amazing addition to the community and has helped define what Batavia is,” he said.

 Additionally, Austin has made personal efforts towards bolstering the local business ecosystem through an entrepreneurship accelerator he started called the Fox Valley Entrepreneurship Center.
-The accelerator helps Fox Valley area companies strengthen their businesses, and Austin says that most companies see a 50% increase in their sales 12–24 months after getting involved with the Center.
+The accelerator helps Fox Valley area companies strengthen their businesses, and Austin said that most companies see a 50 percent increase in their sales 12–24 months after getting involved with the Center.